 What are the biggest challenges in emerging technologies?
 How can companies benefit from technologies like blockchain and machine intelligence, while protecting their positions and clients?
 How can it be harnessed as a competitive advantage?
 We will discuss the following aspects of emerging technologies, their benefits and viability, with Nasdaq's CIO.

-Technology Reporter, Bloomberg Businessweek
+Features Editor, Bloomberg Businessweek

-Chief Information Officer, Nasdaq
+Chief Information & Technology Officer, Nasdaq

 Securing the Future